guillheu/DeSign/README.md

 ### **"Can I make a program that would verify the proof of signature for a given document ?"**
 Yes, and we encourage you to !
 The point of the proof of signature is to have the least equivocable way of identifying a signature.
-Our implementation (the [light web client](https://github.com/guillheu/DeSign#light-web-client)) was posted to IPFS precisely to reduce the likelyhood that someone somewhere may falsify the result being displayed on screen and make the proof more trustworthy and legally potent.
+Our implementation (the [light web client](https://github.com/guillheu/DeSign#light-web-client)) was posted to IPFS precisely to reduce the likelyhood that someone somewhere may falsify the result being displayed on screen in order to make the proof more trustworthy and legally potent.
 Having third-party implementations of our proof of signature checker would further that aim.

 ### **"What node URL should I use ?"**